airbytehq/airbyte/docs/connector-development/config-based/yaml-structure.md

 Additional information on jinja templating can be found at https://jinja.palletsprojects.com/en/3.1.x/templates/#

-## Configuration Component Schema Reference
+## Component schema reference

-A JSON schema representation of the relationships between the components that can be used in your YAML configuration can be found [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-cdk/python/airbyte_cdk/sources/declarative/config_component_schema.json)
+A JSON schema representation of the relationships between the components that can be used in the YAML configuration can be found [here](https://github.com/airbytehq/airbyte/blob/master/airbyte-cdk/python/airbyte_cdk/sources/declarative/config_component_schema.json).